-Rare2030 is a project that applies foresight to the future of rare disease policy in Europe.
-Foresight is a tool that provides us with different future scenarios and sets out road maps for how we can reach them through changes in policies and strategies so to better shape our tomorrow.
+Rare 2030 is a project that applies foresight to the future of rare disease policy in Europe.
+Foresight is a tool that creates different future scenarios and sets out road maps to achieve these scenarios through changes in policies and strategies.

-In Rare2030, policies aimed at lessening the impact of rare diseases will be identified through a review of literature and European and national level initiatives in rare diseases – for example, national plans for rare diseases, patient data collection, research networks, health care organisation, access to treatments, empowerment of patients, social support and health care budgets.
+In Rare2030, policies aimed at lessening the impact of rare diseases will be identified through a review of literature and European and national level initiatives in rare diseases – for example, national plans for rare diseases, patient data collection, research networks, health care organisations, access to treatments, empowerment of patients, social support and health care budgets.
 This knowledge base will allow a Panel of Experts to consider what new trends (both specific and not specific to rare diseases) will drive change.

 Through a number of workshops, interviews and surveys throughout 2019 and 2020, we asked a Panel of Experts, representing all types of stakeholders in the rare disease community including patients and young citizens, to participate at every step of the foresight process and, first, to build a knowledge base.